MujoAgent/MujoAI/README.md

 Agents analyze trends, cultural influences, and user preferences to ensure their designs are not only innovative but also culturally relevant and respectful.

 ### 4. **Autonomous Refinement**
-NeoAI agents iteratively improve their designs by learning from feedback, trends, and their own creative experiments.
+YukoAI agents iteratively improve their designs by learning from feedback, trends, and their own creative experiments.
 This ensures that their outputs remain dynamic and forward-thinking.

 ### 5. **Shared Creative Ecosystem**
-Operating in a shared environment, NeoAI agents inspire and influence one another, fostering a collaborative and innovative design process.
+Operating in a shared environment, YukoAI agents inspire and influence one another, fostering a collaborative and innovative design process.

 ---

 ## Key Features

-- **Collaborative Creativity**: NeoAI’s decentralized structure allows agents to learn from each other, collaborate on complex projects, and push the boundaries of generative design.
+- **Collaborative Creativity**: YukoAI’s decentralized structure allows agents to learn from each other, collaborate on complex projects, and push the boundaries of generative design.
 - **Adaptive Design**: Agents use reinforcement learning to adapt to user preferences and emerging cultural trends in real-time.
 - **Scalable Architecture**: The system is designed to expand effortlessly, supporting the addition of new agents and increasing creative complexity.
-- **Cultural Sensitivity**: By incorporating global datasets, NeoAI ensures its designs are inclusive, respectful, and representative of diverse cultural narratives.
+- **Cultural Sensitivity**: By incorporating global datasets, YukoAI ensures its designs are inclusive, respectful, and representative of diverse cultural narratives.
 - **Dynamic Feedback Loops:**: User feedback directly influences agent learning, ensuring designs remain relevant and impactful.
-- **Simulation and Real-World Applications**: NeoAI agents can operate in both virtual environments and real-world applications, making them versatile for industries like fashion, art, and marketing.
+- **Simulation and Real-World Applications**: YukoAI agents can operate in both virtual environments and real-world applications, making them versatile for industries like fashion, art, and marketing.
-- **Open Source**: NeoAI fosters collaboration with developers and researchers to enhance the system's capabilities and explore new creative horizons.
+- **Open Source**: YukoAI fosters collaboration with developers and researchers to enhance the system's capabilities and explore new creative horizons.

 ---

 ## How It Will Advance AI Research

-NeoAI is redefining the possibilities of generative AI, contributing to critical areas of research and development:
+YukoAI is redefining the possibilities of generative AI, contributing to critical areas of research and development:

 ### 1. **Advancing Collective Intelligence**
-NeoAI demonstrates the power of collaboration in AI.
-By enabling agents to share knowledge and co-create, NeoAI advances the field of collective intelligence, offering insights into how autonomous systems can solve creative challenges more effectively.
+YukoAI demonstrates the power of collaboration in AI.
+By enabling agents to share knowledge and co-create, YukoAI advances the field of collective intelligence, offering insights into how autonomous systems can solve creative challenges more effectively.

 ### 2. **Advancing Multi-Agent Systems**
-Through its decentralized framework, NeoAI pushes the boundaries of multi-agent systems (MAS).
+Through its decentralized framework, YukoAI pushes the boundaries of multi-agent systems (MAS).
 Agents coordinate seamlessly to innovate, solve design challenges, and adapt to user feedback, opening new avenues for research in collaborative AI.

 ### 3. **Pioneering Decentralized Creativity**
-NeoAI’s decentralized architecture allows agents to operate independently while contributing to the collective system.
+YukoAI’s decentralized architecture allows agents to operate independently while contributing to the collective system.
 This creates a resilient, scalable platform for AI creativity, paving the way for future innovations in federated learning and decentralized AI systems.

 ### 4. **Accelerating Reinforcement Learning**
-NeoAI accelerates the learning process by integrating user interactions as reinforcement signals.
+YukoAI accelerates the learning process by integrating user interactions as reinforcement signals.
 Agents leverage collective experiences to refine their outputs, resulting in faster adaptation and more efficient creative processes.

 ### 5. **Real-World Applications**
-NeoAI agents are poised to impact industries such as fashion, entertainment, and marketing by delivering designs that are both innovative and culturally resonant.
+YukoAI agents are poised to impact industries such as fashion, entertainment, and marketing by delivering designs that are both innovative and culturally resonant.

 ### 6. **Self-Improving Creative Systems**
-Through continuous learning and feedback, NeoAI fosters the development of self-improving agents that evolve with the demands of users and industries.
+Through continuous learning and feedback, YukoAI fosters the development of self-improving agents that evolve with the demands of users and industries.
 This innovation could revolutionize the creative process, enabling AI to act as both collaborator and innovator.

 ---

 ## License

-NeoAI is licensed under the MIT License.
+YukoAI is licensed under the MIT License.
 For more details, refer to the LICENSE file.

 ---

-For more information, stay tuned for updates and follow us on [Twitter](https://x.com/NeoAIZ)!
+For more information, stay tuned for updates and follow us on [Twitter](https://x.com/imyuko_ai)!